mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 That’s why we have to research.

-So that’s why Dogen Zenji mentions in the *Shōbōgenzō* and the awakening of the bodhi-mind.
+So that’s why Dōgen Zenji mentions in the *Shōbōgenzō* and the awakening of the bodhi-mind.
 The awakening of the bodhi mind.
 Explaining about time.
 Moment.

 Okay.
 Do you have questions about this?

 You are, and you must be, exactly in the time process.
 Do you understand this one?
 And then you can be free from time, and free from you.
 That is called *nirvana*.
 Enlightenment itself.
 In a different way, that is *non-attachment*.
 Because you must be always living there, not seeing the time objectively.
 You must be there and you must do something as best as you can.
 So that is non-attachment; we say so.

 In order to practice non-attachment, your intellectual understanding must be refined.
-That’s why the Dogen Zenji mentions time.
+That’s why the Dōgen Zenji mentions time.
 What is time?
 What is the moment, where you live?
 What is the total picture of the delusions, the human world?

 So that is the originally, according to the primitive Buddhism, that is called Four Noble Truths.
 Eightfold practice way.
 It is the Eightfold Noble Truth.